rage/programming-23/data/part-2/1-programming_terminology.md

 </sample-output>

-The issue must then lie within the Boolean expression of the `if` statement, `day == "Sunnday"`.
-Looks like there's a typo in `"Sunnday"`.
+The issue must then lie within the condition of the `if` statement.
+As in so many situations in programming, the case of letters matters also in comparisons.
+Notice how the "sunday" in the Boolean expression has not been capitalized, but in the input it was.
 Let's fix this (in both the print command and the `if` statement):

 ```python
 # ...